Bayan Ko

 "Bayan Ko" (usually translated as 'My Country'; Nuestra patria) is a Filipino patriotic song.
 It was written in Spanish by the revolutionary general José Alejandrino in light of the Philippine–American War and subsequent American occupation, and translated into Tagalog some three decades later by the poet José Corazón de Jesús.

-The song, which is a kundiman, is often considered the unofficial second national anthem of the Philippines, and is sometimes sung by Overseas Filipinos groups after the Lupang Hinirang or by itself.
-It is sometimes assumed to be a folk music because of its popularity, and due to the nature of its lyrics it has been used as a protest song by different political groups at various points in Philippine history.
+The song, which is a kundiman, is often considered the unofficial second national anthem of the Philippines, and is sometimes sung by overseas Filipinos groups after the "Lupang Hinirang" or by itself.
+It is sometimes assumed to be a folk song because of its popularity, and due to the nature of its lyrics, it has been used as a protest song by different political groups at various points in Philippine history.

 History

 Origin

-The Spanish lyrics of Bayan Ko were originally written for the Severino Reyes zarzuela, Walang Sugat ("no wound").
+The Spanish lyrics of "Bayan Ko" were originally written for the Severino Reyes zarzuela, Walang Sugat ("no wound").
 Attributed to the propagandista, General José Alejandrino, the song expressed opposition to the ongoing American Occupation.
 The popular and mainly used 1929 Tagalog version is attributed to José Corazón de Jesús, and the music to Constancio de Guzmán.

 Protest song during the Marcos dictatorship

-Bayan Ko regained cult popularity during the Marcos dictatorship, with protesters singing their own version in protests.
+"Bayan Ko" regained cult popularity during the Marcos dictatorship, with protesters singing their own version in protests.
 After President Ferdinand Marcos imposed Martial Law in 1972, the song was deemed seditious.
 Public performances of the song were banned, with violators facing potential arrest and detention.
 People were emboldened to sing it at the 1983 funeral of Senator Benigno Aquino Jr. and the ensuing 1986 People Power Revolution, where Freddie Aguilar led crowds in singing.